rolspace/blazor-football-scoreboard/tests/Football.Application.IntegrationTests/README.md

 ### Running the tests with coverage

-1. Install the [dotnet coverage](https://learn.microsoft.com/en-us/dotnet/core/additional-tools/dotnet-coverage) tool globally with the command, `dotnet tool install --global dotnet-coverage`.
+1. Restore the local dotnet tools with the command, `dotnet tool restore`.

-2. Install the [dotnet report generator](https://www.nuget.org/packages/dotnet-reportgenerator-globaltool) tool globally with the command, `dotnet tool install dotnet-reportgenerator-globaltool`.

-3. Set the current working directory in your terminal of choice to the root of the repository.
+2. Set the current working directory in your terminal of choice to the root of the repository.

-4. Run the tests with the command, `dotnet-coverage collect 'dotnet test --no-restore' -f cobertura  -o 'coverage.xml'`.
+3. Run the tests with the command, `dotnet dotnet-coverage collect 'dotnet test --no-restore' -f cobertura  -o 'coverage.xml'`.
 It is possible to change the report output by [changing the -f and -o parameters](https://learn.microsoft.com/en-us/dotnet/core/additional-tools/dotnet-coverage#dotnet-coverage-collect) from the `collect` command.

-5. Generate the coverage report using the reportgenerator tool with the command, `reportgenerator "-reports:coverage.xml" "-reporttypes:Html" "-targetdir:coverage" "-assemblyfilters:+Football.*;-Football.*Tests";`.
+4. Generate the coverage report using the reportgenerator tool with the command, `dotnet reportgenerator "-reports:coverage.xml" "-reporttypes:Html" "-targetdir:coverage" "-assemblyfilters:+Football.*;-Football.*Tests";`.

 The HTML coverage report will be found in the *coverage* folder at the root of the repository, open the *index.html* file on your browser of choice to view the results.